 There is no vehicle parking and no cycle parking.
 Zero parking is acceptable and there is no requirement for cycle parking for short term lets.
-Bicycles could be parked in the front garden/hardstanding area or inside the property.

 The proposal complies with policies Tra 2 and Tra 3.

 Conclusion in relation to the Development Plan